fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_2.md

 ### Note

-In the chapter, there are a lot of examples typed into the command line.
+In the lab, there are a lot of examples typed into the command line.
 They are marked by the λ character.
 To avoid clutter and to focus on the important parts, the pytest header (which normally displays the pytest version, the Python version, installed plugins, and so on) will be